sbabcoc/JUnit-Foundation/README.md

 **_META-INF/services/com.nordstrom.automation.junit.JUnitRetryAnalyzer_** is the service loader retry analyzer configuration file.
 By default, this file is absent.
 To add managed analyzers, create this file and add the fully-qualified names of their classes, one line per item.

-## Dynamic run listener attachment
+## Shutdown hook installation

-**JUnit** run notifiers send notifications at specific points in the test execution lifecycle.
-Run listeners that are attached to notifiers receive these events, enabling them to perform setup, cleanup and monitoring actions that correspond to them.
-In standard **JUnit** projects, run listeners must be attached programmatically to the core test runner (e.g. - **JUnitCore**).
-For Maven projects, listeners can be specified in the configuration of the **Surefire** plug-in.
-Each of these methods imposes specific structural requirements on the client project that may be either undesirable or infeasible.
+**JUnit** provides a run listener feature, but this operates most readily on a per-class basis.
+The method for attaching these run listeners also imposes structural and operational constraints on JUnit projects, and the configuration required to register for end-of-suite notifications necessitates hard-coding the composition of the suite.
+All of these factors make run listeners unattractive or ineffectual for final cleanup operations.

-**JUnit Foundation** enables you to declare run listeners in a service loader configuration file.
+**JUnit Foundation** enables you to declare shutdown listeners in a service loader configuration file.
-**_META-INF/services/org.junit.runner.notification.RunListener_** is the service loader run listener configuration file.
+**_META-INF/services/com.nordstrom.automation.junit.ShutdownListener_** is the service loader shutdown listener configuration file.
 By default, this file is absent.
 To add managed listeners, create this file and add the fully-qualified names of their classes, one line per item.

 ## Artifact Capture